httptoolkit/http-encoding/README.md

 * Brotli
 * Zstandard

-The 'identity' and 'amz-1.0' encodings (no-op encodings) are also correctly supported.
+The 'identity', 'amz-1.0', 'none', 'text' and 'utf-8' encodings (no-op encodings) are also supported, passed through with no en/decoding at all.
+Only 'identity' is standard, but the others are all in common use regardless.

 Found a codec used in real-world HTTP that isn't supported?
 Open an issue!